But according to a study published in the British Medical Journal cavities and tooth decay could potentially be healed or reversed with diet.

 Note: This should be a relative relaxing process, so don’t feel compelled to vigorously swish your mouth with oil for the entire time or else you’re bound to get sore jaw muscles.
 Simply and gently move the oil in your mouth and through your teeth without swallowing any of it.

-In a nutshell, these natural approaches to reversing cavities are extremely effective and cost-efficient for anyone to employ without hesitation.
+In a nutshell, these are the best ways to naturally reverse cavities.
 Take charge of your oral wellness today and show off your new, healthy smile with pride!

 Mellanby M, Pattison CL.
 The Influence of a Cereal-Free Diet Rich in Vitamin D And Calcium on Dental Caries in Children.
 British Medical Journal 1932; 1(37): 507-510.